Wisconsin schools ‘whipsawing’ as COVID-19 hits rural districts

 But as of Friday, the Millar children and other Barneveld students are learning from home in what the district calls a “temporary” move.

-Millar said the short-term shutdown is smart, because it should allow the school to “neuter” any spread.
+Millar says the short-term shutdown is smart, because it should allow the school to “neuter” any spread.
+He says he can handle another few days of his children at home — as long as they go back to school soon.

-“As parents, we’re used to the kids being home,” Millar said.
-“There’s in-service days, there’s parent-teacher conference days, there’s snow days, there’s kids-getting-sick days.
-It’s not like we’re incapable of dealing with kids being home from school.”

-This piece is part of a collaborative reporting project called Lesson Plans: Rural schools grapple with COVID with the Institute for Nonprofit News and several member newsrooms.
-The collaboration was made possible by a grant from the Walton Family Foundation.
-The nonprofit Wisconsin Watch (wisconsinwatch.org) collaborates with WPR, PBS Wisconsin, other news media and the University of Wisconsin-Madison School of Journalism and Mass Communication.
-All works created, published, posted or disseminated by Wisconsin Watch do not necessarily reflect the views or opinions of UW-Madison.

 Post a comment as